twisted/ldaptor/doc/source/ldap-intro.rst

 values.

-One or more of the attributes are chosen as a Relative Distinguished Name Relative Distinguished Name or RDN, and will be used to identify the node based on its parent.
+One or more of the attributes are chosen as a Relative Distinguished Name or RDN, and will be used to identify the node based on its parent.
 This means the RDN must be unique among the children of its parent.
 Listing all the RDNs, separated by commas, from the node to the root, gives us the Distinguished Name or DN of the entry.